 Today, social media websites like Facebook and Instagram, have become part of our everyday lives.
 We spend hours together on these platforms looking at various posts, be it photos or videos, posted by our loved ones or the ones we follow on these platforms.
 Most of us also like to post our day-to-day activities like the places we visit, the food we cook etc. on to these social media platforms for the world to see.
 But have you ever wondered what details do these images and videos share on the internet?

-Most of us own a smartphone and smartphones are equipped with GPS (Global Positioning System functionality).
+Most of us own a smartphone and smartphones are equipped with a Global Positioning System (GPS) functionality.
 When turned on, the device can accurately detect your location with an accuracy of ±5 metres.
 Most of us leave this feature on and our location is constantly being updated in the background.
 So when we snap a photo on our smartphone, the location at which the photo was taken also gets attached to the photo.
 Apart from the location, a few more details are added to the photo and these details are called Photo Metadata.

 What is Photo Metadata?